OmarAkbarSraban/SQL-Yelp-Dataset-Project/README.md

 For a broader analysis, I conducted an investigation to determine which business categories boasted the highest average review counts and star ratings from customers.
 This analysis also considered the functional status (open or closed) of these businesses.
 To ensure statistical significance, I filtered the results to only include categories with more than 10 businesses.

-### Data Required

-I used data on business categories, star ratings, review counts, and business operational status.
-This data was essential to understand trends and patterns in customer reviews and business performance based on their operational status.

 ## Usage

 1. **Clone the repository**: